cyril265/livestreamer-twitch-gui/README.md

 Livestreamer Twitch GUI
 =======================

-This program displays your followed online streams.
-Livestreamer playback can be started by clicking on the preview.
+This program displays a perdiodically updated list of your followed online streams and enables you to launch playback using  Livestreamer.
-The streams are refreshed periodically.

 ![Alt text](https://raw.github.com/squalloser/livestreamer-twitch-gui/screenshots/screenshot1.jpg)